Piket95/games-event-data-api/README.md

 - 0.0.3

 ## TODO's
-[ ] Make connection to mqtt broker reliable
+[ ] Make a Dockerfile to containerize the application and simplify the setup process [ ] Make connection to mqtt broker reliable
 [ ] Should i put the codes in a queue and send them out, if the mqtt broker isn't available and send them when it is available again?
 [ ] Should i make a single callable main.py file that starts the api and runs the worker in specific intervalls?